spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## GIS
 A collection of hardware, software, data, and personnel which together form a system for creating, updating, and disseminating geographic information.
 ## GPS
-A satellite based navigation system which consists of a network of satellites, ground control stations, and user receivers.
+A navigation system which consists of a network of orbiting satellites, ground control stations, and user receivers.
 One way signals are transmitted to users with positioning, navigation, and timing data as long as devices have a clear line-of-sight with four or more satellites.
 ## GMT
-An acronym for Greenwhich Mean Time, GMT is the former world time standard but has been since replaced by Coordinated Universal Time (UTC).
+An acronym for Greenwich Mean Time, GMT is the former world time standard but has been since replaced by Coordinated Universal Time (UTC).
 They are generally considered equivalent.
 ## Grid

 ## Ground Truthing